kohei-us/mdds/doc/multi_type_vector/examples.rst

 of empty blocks don't trigger these event handlers.

 The trait also allows you to configure other behaviors of :cpp:type:`~mdds::multi_type_vector`.
-Refer to :cpp:type:`mdds::mtv::default_trait` for all available parameters.
+Refer to :cpp:type:`mdds::mtv::default_traits` for all available parameters.

 Get raw pointer to element block array